Warangal Telangana, India Travel Guide

 A large artificial lake, historical marvel and scenic spot.
 It holds historical context regarding Kakatiya engineering.
 Explore lake activities.

-Next to Ramappa Temple, this lake has picturesque views, especially at sunset.
+Next to Ramappa Temple, this lake has picturesque views, particularly at dusk.
 Discover scenic spots.

 Adjoins Pakhal Lake, home to various wildlife (tigers, leopards, sloth bears, birds).
 Jeep safaris are available.
 Book safaris.